March 29, 2018

 In the next 10 years, returns will be harder to come by.
 We also expect volatility in the markets to increase – both overall and in terms of dispersion in stock prices.
 In addition, we think certain markets are more richly valued and primed for a correction.
 This is typically when active managers shine.

 In market downturns, active skill could be an ally.
 During periods of market volatility, active managers have historically outperformed, driven by their ability to find good entry points for investment and manage downside risk.
-As evidence, from 1990 through 2016, the top quartile of global active managers generated 7.2% in excess returns in falling market environments.1
+As evidence, from 1990 through 2017, the top quartile of global active managers generated 7.2% in excess returns relative to the MSCI World Index in falling market environments.1

 The views expressed are those of the author and are subject to change at any time.
 These views should not be relied upon as investment advice, as securities recommendations, or as an indication of trading intent on behalf of any other MFS investment product.